Dryland Pasture Seed Mix

 Forage and range grasses all have different precipitation requirements.
 Siberian wheatgrass, for example, will survive on a little as 5″ annual precipitation and is adapted to the most arid locations in north america.
 Most clovers, on the other hand, require about 16″ of precipitation.
 In many western states locations the only way to achieve that much precipitation is through irrigation.
 The form below will give you generalizations for the species adapted to zones with 11″ or less annual precipitation.

 Resist the urge to buy the cheapest seed mix available.
 As a general rule irrigated species are cheaper than dryland species.
-Some seed companies cheapen their mixes by adding items that are not really dryland species.
-If you live in an area with less than 13″ annual precipitation beware of seed mixes that claim to be “dryland” if they contain the following species:
+Some vendors cheapen their seed mixes by adding items that are not really dryland species.
+If you live in an area with less than 13″ annual precipitation do not plant seed mixes that claim to be “dryland” and contain the following species:

 • Annual Ryegrass